As-exact-as-possible repair of unprintable STL files: Results and discussion

 \section{Results and discussion}

-A prototype of the repairing algorithm described so far has been implemented in C++ within a Windows 7 environment.
-All the experiments reported in this paper were run on a standard 2.67 GHz Intel Core i7 PC with 6 Gb RAM.
-After removal of irregular and equivalent triangles, in the prototype mesh simplexes are subdivided as described in \cite{attene2014}: since this approach may create new equivalent triangles (e.g. on exactly coplanar but non equivalent input triangles), an additional post-filtering is performed to remove them.
-To guarantee a robust though efficient ordering of the triangle fans, fast exact geometric predicates \cite{shewchuk97} are used to sort the planes based on original coordinates only; newly-inserted vertices are not used for this operation.
-The resulting non-manifold complex is stored in a proper data structure \cite{deflo03} and used as input for Algorithm \ref{al:polydec}.
+Experiments were run on a 2.67 GHz Intel Core i7 PC with 6 Gb RAM.
+Our C++ implementation resolves self-intersections \cite{attene2014} and encodes the resulting non-manifold complex in a proper data structure \cite{deflo03} which forms the input to our algorithm.
+A Flashforge Kreator 3D printer was used to fabricate the physical prototypes using standard ABS filament.
+Printing parameters were set by the Skeinforge slicer based on the default configuration for printers belonging to the Makerbot family.

-The prototype implementation was first run on some challenging models (Figure \ref{fig:random}) on which state-of-the-art algorithms fail or give too rough results.
-Then, experiments were run on all the 1814 models of the Princeton Shape Benchmark \cite{psb}.
-The prototype succeeded in all the cases, and the repairing proceeded at an average speed of 11K triangles per second.
+Experiments were run on all the 1814 models of the Princeton Shape Benchmark \cite{psb} and on particularly challenging additional models (Figs. \ref{fig:darth} and \ref{fig:hagia}).
+The prototype succeeded in all the cases with an average speed of 11K triangles per second.
 The speed depends on a number of factors, but the total elapsed time is largely dominated by the self-intersection removal phase: all the aspects that determine the efficiency for this phase are already described in \cite{attene2014} where results are reported for models made of up to millions of triangles.
 Herewith we just observe that the self-intersection removal must be run twice if $M_{sheet}$ is not empty, and the second iteration usually deals with more triangles.
 Hence, during the experimentation we also measured the average speed on models with empty $M_{sheet}$ (16K tri/sec) and on all the other models where two iterations were required (5K tri/sec).
 All the models were first scaled to have a bounding box maximum extension equal to 100 mm, and a value of 0.4 mm was used for $\epsilon$ (this is the extruder nozzle diameter of the 3D printer used for the experiments).